 Entry Fee Refund up to $120 at FanDuel

 Players from Arizona, Hawaii, Idaho, Iowa, Louisiana, Mississippi, Montana, New York, Nevada, Texas and Washington are not allowed to play on FanDuel.

 FanDuel Sports Offered

-Unlike DraftKings which features contests less popular sports, FanDuel only runs contests for the major North American team sports — football (NFL), baseball (MLB), basketball (NBA) and hockey (NHL) and most recently — soccer (EPL).
+Unlike DraftKings which features contests less popular sports, FanDuel runs contests for the major North American team sports — football (NFL), baseball (MLB), basketball (NBA) and hockey (NHL).
+They are also widening their offerings with the recent introduction of soccer (EPL) and even WNBA contests.
 No mixed martial arts yet but PGA contests have been recently added.
 FanDuel has stopped offering college sports contests.

 FanDuel Contests and Prize Pools

 During the NFL season, FanDuel boasts over 25,000 one-week football leagues each week, so there is almost certainly a buy-in level and contest type that will fit every fantasy football player.
 Obviously, those numbers are scaled back considerably outside of the NFL season, but you can find guaranteed contests for all the team sports every day of the week, with larger contest fields for the pro sports.
 Entry fees range from free (for practice, fun, and sometimes with cash prizes), to a dollar, to even $10,000.

 As far as FanDuel’s contest types go, there are the popular guaranteed tournaments that usually feature huge starting fields and prize pools that are guaranteed no matter how many participants enter the contest.
 If you can’t afford the buy-in to some of those tournaments, there are “satellite” contests that allow players to qualify with a lower buy-in.
 Also available are:

 - Head-to-head contests, where you take on one other player.